The governors of Oare Church of England Primary School are:-

 Tracy Sant – Parent Governor

 Resident in Oare since 2015 Tracy was elected as a Parent Governor in April 2019.
 She has two children, one of whom attended Oare Primary School and is now at St John’s .
 At university Tracy was awarded a Cadetship as a pilot from the Royal Air Force where she subsequently spent 20 years undertaking various roles, home and abroad, including Chief Flying Instructor at Southampton University Air Squadron.
 She now works part time as a secretary for her husband’s business consultancy.
 In her spare time, she enjoys gardening, upholstery, crafts, weight training and skiing.
-Tracy is the link governor for Science and PE.
+Tracy is the link governor for PSHE (personal, social, health & economic education) and PE.

 Jon Ford – Community Governor

 Jon and his family have lived in Oare for over 20 years, and his career has been working for a number of large international IT Companies.
 His background is in Mathematics and Physics, and his family includes academics and teachers.
 Jon’s wife is a well-respected advocate for STEM across the Civil Service and their two adult sons have moved to Manchester for their studies and careers.
 At his current employer, Jon is actively driving a programme for the support for staff with autism, dyslexia and related neurodiversities.
 His interests include photography, hiking, wildlife and cycling.
-Jon is the link governor for Maths and Health & Safety.
+Jon is the link governor for maths, SEND, computing and health & safety.